EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 schools, but where did all the vertical bands come from?
 Much of Mexico is very sparsely populated, so vast swaths of our pixels have no schools at all.
 This means that the pixels with a school count of zero fill most of the available buckets.
-Pixels with schools in them are so much in the minoity, for any raster of sufficient resolution, as to place all non-zero pixels in a single bucket.
+Pixels with schools in them are so much in the minority, for any raster of sufficient resolution, as to place all non-zero pixels in a single bucket.
 So I modified my approach slightly: I made my histogram only from those pixels with non-zero school counts.
 That query is below.